tambanivohitra007/impact2025/README.md

-# Bible Study Participant & Attendance Tracker
+# IMPACT 2025 For secretary

 A locally hosted application designed to help church secretaries manage Bible study participants, track attendance for various sessions, and record referral information.
 Built with a focus on offline usability and a clear, manageable interface.